Associate Professor Nancy Rachel November

 Research | Current

-- Ideologies of performance (especially of chamber music) in the 19th-21st centuries
+- Cultures of chamber music in the late eighteenth and nineteenth centuries

 Teaching | Current